-Faculty and Staff
+Core Faculty and Staff

-Dr. Rita Mumm brings over 18 years experience in the plant breeding industry.
-Dr, Mumm was a pioneer in developing and releasing some of the first transgenic traits in crops with DEKALB Genetics Corp, and in establishing a high-throughput molecular marker system to implement genomic information in seed product development.
-Her expertise is applied to maize quantitative genetics, applications of genomic information to the development of improved hybrids, and deployment of traits created through genetic engineering, including efficient breeding strategies, and stewardship of governmentally regulated materials.
-Dr. Mumm was the founding director of the Illinois Plant Breeding Center at the University of Illinois, now one of the most prominent educational centers for crop genetic improvement in the USA.
+Dr. Rita Mumm brings a quarter century of experience in plant breeding and the seed industry.
+Dr. Mumm was a pioneer in developing and releasing some of the first transgenic traits in crops with DEKALB Genetics Corp, and in establishing a high-throughput molecular marker system to implement genomic information in seed product development.
+Her expertise is applied to maize quantitative genetics, applications of genomic information to the development of improved crop cultivars, and deployment of traits created through genetic engineering, including efficient breeding strategies and stewardship of governmentally regulated materials.
+Dr. Mumm was the founding director of the Illinois Plant Breeding Center at the University of Illinois and now enjoys emerita status in the Department of Crop Science.
 In addition to faculty at the University of Illinois, Dr. Mumm is principal at GeneMax Services, a consulting firm to the seed industry.
 She is past president of the National Association of Plant Breeders and a named inventor on several U.S. patents, including one detailing the first glyphosate tolerant transgenic event in maize.
 Currently, she serves as a Board Trustee of CIMMYT.

 Dr. Kent J. Bradford is a Professor of Plant Sciences at UC Davis.
 Dr. Bradford received B.S. and M.S. degrees in Biochemistry and Horticulture from Michigan State University and his Ph.D. in Plant Physiology from UC Davis.
 He has been on the faculty at UC Davis since 1982, serving as Chair of the Department of Vegetable Crops from 1993 to 1998 and as Director of the UC Davis Seed Biotechnology Center since 1999.
 He teaches University and Extension courses on seed production and quality and received a Fulbright Scholar award in 1999 to teach in Argentina.
 He was awarded the career Seed Science Award from the Crop Science Society of America in 2002 and was elected a Fellow of the American Association for the Advancement of Science in 2003.
 Dr. Bradford’s research interests are in identifying the genetic and molecular mechanisms regulating seed germination, in applying mathematical models to describe seed germination and dormancy behavior, and in applying methods to enhance seed quality and longevity.